Indianapolis, IN (SportsNetwork.com) - The NBA's best predictably beat the league's worst on Thursday, but it was a lot closer than anticipated.

 Middleton scored the first seven points of the surge, and Knight followed with a 3-pointer and a runner just before the buzzer to even things at 50-50.

 Indiana improved to 44-13 on the season, while Milwaukee fell to 11-46 ...
 The Bucks made half of their 24 3-point attempts ...
-The Pacers have won all three meetings against their Central Division rivals this season ...
-Indiana's George Hill, who finished with nine points, suffered a bruised left shoulder and is listed as day-to-day.
+O.J.
+Mayo donated 14 points for Milwaukee ...
+The Pacers have won all three meetings against their Central Division rivals this season.